mist64/cbmbus_doc/5 TCBM.md

 # Commodore Peripheral Bus: Part 5: TCBM

-In the [series about the variants of the Commodore Peripheral Bus family](https://www.pagetable.com/?p=1018), this article covers the lowest two layers (electrical and byte transfer) of the "TCBM" bus as found on the TED Series computers: the C16, C116 and the Plus/4.
+In the [series about the variants of the Commodore Peripheral Bus family](https://www.pagetable.com/?p=1018), this article covers the lowest two layers (electrical and byte transfer) of the "TCBM" bus as found on the TED series computers: the C16, C116 and the Plus/4.

 ![](docs/cbmbus/tcbm_layers.png =371x241)